terminusdb/terminusdb-blog/_posts/2020-05-29-continuous-everything-as-code.md

 until eventually, several entity–relationship diagrams later, they would simply take backups, modify the schema on the live server and hope for the best.

-Since new software was deployed less often than Sylvester Stalone movies were released, and users were fine with a few hours, or even days, of downtime for each update, everything was fine.
+Since new software was deployed less often than Sylvester Stallone movies were released, and users were fine with a few hours, or even days, of downtime for each update, everything was fine.
 In those days "Agile" was a word you used to describe a Soviet gymnast, not a software development team.